 Multilingual optimization:

 Organizations with multilingual audiences should optimize each language version independently rather than translating from a single source.
+This approach aligns with proven generative engine optimization strategies that emphasize content quality and relevance.

 Advertising within AI Overviews has expanded to select markets.